igwed93/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file creates a file \*\'Best School\'\*$\?\*\*\*\*\*:) with the content 'Best School' 8-cwd_state appends the results of ls -la to ls_cwd_content 8-cwd_state appends the results of ls -la to ls_cwd_content
+7-file creates a file \*\'Best School\'\*$\?\*\*\*\*\*:) with the content 'Best School' 8-cwd_state appends the results of ls -la to ls_cwd_content 8-cwd_state appends the results of ls -la to ls_cwd_content 10-no_more_js deletes all the regular files with a .js extension in the current directory and its subdirectories